-Approximately 140 children enter the San Diego County foster care system monthly and more than 5,100 pass through the system annually.
+Approximately 140 children enter the San Diego County foster care system monthly and at least 4,500 pass through the system annually.
 Here are some disappointing facts:

 - 40% of all foster children will remain in foster care until age 18